hashicorp/consul/website/source/docs/faq.html.markdown

 ## Q: What is the per-key value size limitation for Consul's key/value store?

 The limit on a key's value size is 512KB.
-This is is strictly enforced and a HTTP 413 status will be returned to any client that attempts to store more than that limit in a value.
+This is is strictly enforced and an HTTP 413 status will be returned to any client that attempts to store more than that limit in a value.
 It should be noted that the Consul key/value store is not designed to be used as a general purpose database.
 See [Server Performance](https://www.consul.io/docs/guides/performance.html) for more details.